so-udea/linux/README.md

-# linux-gcc
+# Introduccion a Linux

-Introduccion a linux y a gcc
+Introduccion a linux